 - Mix sauce ingredients together in a bowl.

-- Chicken is best grilled, but you can use a broiler as well.
+- Chicken is best grilled (heat to 250-300 degrees F), but you can use a broiler as well.
 If using broiler, cook 8-10 minutes on first side.
 Watch carefully, as the broiler can go from cooked to burnt very quickly.
 Cook until chicken is browned and starting to char at edges.
-Baste with extra sauce.
 Second side will cook more quickly than the first.
 Let rest for a few minutes and test for doneness before serving.

 - Hoisin sauce is fairly common these days in the Asian section of regular supermarkets.
 But if you can make it to an Asian market, the Koon Chun brand is darker, thicker and more strongly flavored than what you’d normally find at the supermarket.
 For the gluten-free, I’ve read that Wok Mei brand is also very good.

-- Feel free to substitute white sugar for brown, virtually any vinegar for white, or any mustard for the yellow in the recipe.
-These are all in such small amounts the substitutions won’t make a big difference.
+- Feel free to substitute white sugar for brown, or another vinegar for white.
+These are in such small amounts the substitutions won’t make a big difference.